 \subsection{Arrow sliding algorithm}

-Having reduced a given $\Alg$-train track to a configuration of curves and crossover arrows via Proposition \ref{prop:curves-plus-crossovers}, the aim of this section is to show that all crossover arrows can be eliminated unless they connect parallel curves.
-Recall that two parallel curve segments may be members of the same curve; see Definition \ref{def:parallel} and compare Figure \ref{fig:end-runnning-example}.
+We now formalize the strategy suggested above.
+By Proposition \ref{prop:curves-plus-crossovers}, we may replace any train track with a configuration of curves and crossover arrows; it remains to show that all crossover arrows can be eliminated unless they connect parallel (pointed) curves.

 \labellist \pinlabel {$\vdots$} at 360 54 \pinlabel {$\vdots$} at 360 160 \pinlabel {$\sigma_\bu$} at 367 290 \pinlabel {$\sigma_\circ$} at 367 427 \pinlabel {$A$} at 310 293 \pinlabel {$A$} at 310 430 \pinlabel {$A$} at 418 293 \pinlabel {$A$} at 418 430